pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 ##### mountPath

 URL this controller’s endpoint will be available at.
-The full path is /api/\[mountPath\].
+The full path is `/api/<mountPath>`.

 ##### location

-Path relative to config file the CLI will look for this module in.
+Path relative to the config file where the CLI will look for this module.

 #### name